kagisearch/kagi-docs/docs/kagi/search-details/search-sources.md

 Why do Kagi's search results stand out even though other search engines have access to the same sources?
 The main reasons are:

 **Kagi focuses on users, not advertisers**: This user-centric approach significantly enhances our ability to highlight high-quality search results.
-For instance, we effectively mitigate SEO spam by downranking websites reliant on ads or trackers.
+For instance, we effectively mitigate SEO spam by down-ranking websites reliant on ads or trackers.
 Since these spam websites predominantly monetize through ads, they become easily detectable.

 Our consistent strategy of combating ads in all forms prioritizes high-quality web results.